SQL Advanced Notebook

 CREATE INDEX idx_station_time ON parking_history(station_code, entry_time);

-Index guidelines for analysts:
+Index tips for analysts:

 - Index columns used in WHERE, JOIN ON, and ORDER BY.